 "It is a pleasure to meet you.
 My name is Rio."
 She placed a hand on her chest as she spoke her name.
 "Rio Kiyodera.
 Age 15.
 My blood type is AB.
 And I am from the Eastern nation of Nihan."

 Lucas looked on in awe as the moonbeam from his window bathed Rio in its light, giving a silhouette of her slender figure and illuminating her pale skin.

 "And Thorne-san..." she chirped, turning away from him.

 "...I will leave... but I am not leaving, alone."

-Rio approached the bed then spun around and dashed toward Lucas, her scabbard firmly in hand.
-He had no time to react as Rio thrust the hollow case straight for the spot between his eyes.
+After snatching something off the bed, Rio spun on a heel and dashed toward Lucas, her scabbard firmly in hand.
+He had no time to react as Rio thrusted the hollow sword case straight for the spot between his eyes.

 A precise strike was what he felt last before his vision went black.